sunrize531/sunrize531.github.io/content/async-iterator.md

 }
 ```

-Or it can be class, like mongo cursor, even...
+Or it can be class.

 ```javascript
 const DONE = {};